Alston Koch

-Alston Koch is a Sri Lanka born Australian - Sri Lankan singer-songwriter, film producer, record producer and actor.
+Alston Koch is an Australian-Sri Lankan singer-songwriter, film producer, record producer and actor.

-After gaining international success in the late 1970s, he was often described in the Australian and Asian media as "Asia's King of Pop" or "Pop King of Asia".
+After gaining international success in the late 1970s, he was often described in the Australian media as "Asia's King of Pop" or "Pop King of Asia".
 He has performed worldwide and achieved success in countries including Australia, Indonesia, Thailand, Malaysia, Singapore, India and Sri Lanka.

 He received certificates of recognition from the California State Senate and United States Congress for improving the lives of communities in America.

 In October 2025, Koch was appointed Envoy to Australia and the Pacific Region by the Commonwealth Union, representing the organization in promoting regional collaboration, inclusivity, and sustainability under the People's Charter of the Commonwealth.

 Biography

 He migrated to Sydney, Australia, where he was successful in the music industry while recording for RCA/Laser Records and the TV network Channel 9's "Living Sound" recording label.

 Sri Lankan Prime Minister Ranil Wickremesinghe awards Special Presentation to Koch in 2017.

 In Australia, he formed his band Dark Tan and recorded three international hits on the RCA label.
 He has performed internationally with Dark Tan, S-witch, and as a solo artist.
 One notable appearance was during The Stars & Stripes Concert in 1976, performing under the Sydney Harbour Bridge on a floating pontoon for Radio 2SM.
-Rock Brains Of The Universe and music historian Glenn A. Baker have said that Koch and Dark Tan were the originators of disco music in Australia.
+Rock Brains of the Universe and music historian Glenn A. Baker have said that Koch and Dark Tan were the originators of disco music in Australia.
 Since 1975 Koch has released 21 singles and 4 albums through record labels such as RCA, BMG, EMI and Sony.

 In 1986 Koch was selected and commissioned by the Australian Task Force to write, produce and perform the America's Cup album The Kookaburra Connection.
 Its theme song "Kookaburra" was released as a single and music video broadcast during the race.

 His first self written major hit, "Disco Lady", earned him his first gold record.
 The song also won him and Dark Tan the Best New Talent at the 1979 International Disc Jockey Association Awards.
 In the same year, Dark Tan also won Australia's Observer newspaper's Best Disco Band award.

 The Daily Mirror (Australia) presented them with the Best Disco Band Award in 1978 and the producers of the Channel 10 TV show Thank God it's Friday presented the band with a gold disc during the performance of "Disco Lady".

 Koch received his first ARIA accredited award for Melissa's "Read My Lips" (1990).
 He also received three gold awards and one platinum award from ARIA and a gold disc from RCA/Laser Records in 1978 for "Disco Lady".

 Alston Koch is with British Minister of State Barbara Follett.